GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Copy

-We quantify the model
+We quantize the model

 from transformers import AutoModelForCausalLM